malayamanas/malayamanas.github.io/content/posts/sink-htb-walkthrough.md

      - Researched Gunicorn 20.0.0's vulnerability to HTTP smuggling due to improper chunked encoding handling (fixed in later versions).
      - Crafted a malicious HTTP request using Burp Suite, adding `Transfer-Encoding: chunked` and a vertical tab (`\x0b`, base64-encoded as `cw==`) to exploit the mismatch.
      - Set a specific `Content-Length` header (e.g., 280 or 290) to smuggle a second request, capturing another user's session cookie by appending their request data to a note.
-     - Repeated the request multiple times to win the race condition, capturing a session cookie ending in `ey`, which granted admin access to `sync.htb`.
+     - Repeated the request multiple times to win the race condition, capturing a session cookie ending in `ey`, which granted admin access to `sink.htb`.

 5. **Privilege Escalation via Stolen Admin Credentials**
    - **Technique**: Session hijacking and credential reuse.